 Why Doesn't God Reject Sinners?

-God doesn’t say, “I love you if” or “I love you because”—just “I love you . . . period!”
+The first thing to understand is that God’s love is unconditional.
+He doesn’t say, “I love you if” or “I love you because” -- just “I love you.
+Period.”
 God will never stop loving you, because you are a recipient of his grace.

 Lamentations 3:22 says, “[God’s] compassion never ends.
 It is only the Lord’s mercies that have kept us from complete destruction” (TLB).

-Two thousand years ago, Jesus stretched his arms out on the cross and took the punishment for your sin.
+Over two thousand years ago, Jesus stretched his arms out on the cross and took the punishment for your sin.
 He served your term.
-The price is paid in full—all you have to do is accept the gift of forgiveness and salvation that he offers!
+The price is paid in full -- all you have to do is accept the gift of forgiveness and salvation that he offers!

-“This High Priest of ours understands our weaknesses, for he faced all of the same testings we do, yet he did not sin” (Hebrews 4:15).
+“This High Priest of ours understands our weaknesses, for he faced all of the same testings we do, yet he did not sin” (Hebrews 4:15 NLT).
 Jesus lived in human flesh for 33 years, so he understands your weaknesses.

+God doesn’t keep grudges!
 The Bible says, “[God] will not constantly accuse us, nor remain angry forever.
-He does not punish us for all our sins; he does not deal harshly with us, as we deserve. . . .
+He does not punish us for all our sins; he does not deal harshly with us, as we deserve.
 The Lord is like a father to his children, tender and compassionate to those who fear him” (Psalm 103:9-10, 13 NLT).
 If you are a believer, God is not angry with you.
 Why?
 Because all of the punishment was taken on the cross.

 You may be thinking, “You don’t know how far I’ve fallen.
 You don’t know what I’ve done.”
 No, I don’t.
 But God does.
 If you think you’ve strayed too far from God, this is what God says to you: “Come back to me, you unfaithful children, and I will forgive you for being unfaithful” (Jeremiah 3:22 NCV).